Jolyon Rubinstein: Career

 Rubinstein's first professional acting job was that of the PR in the TV series Nathan Barley.
 After producing for a number of years, Rubinstein and Heydon Prowse got together to direct and act for a number of films for Don't Panic Online.
 They both wrote and acted for their BBC Three television show The Revolution Will Be Televised.
 He also wrote for the Financial Times Business and Yahoo.
 His first video was 'Fishing for Bankers' for the Don't Panic website where he and Prowse put a £5 note on the pavement and pulled it away with a fishing line when a banker leant over to pick it up.
 In 2018, he co-created the ITV2 hip hop comedy show Don't Hate the Playaz.
 In 2020, Rubinstein launched the satire news show Not The News with Jolyon Rubinstein on his YouTube channel and launched the new podcast The New Conspiracist, hosted by himself and journalist James Ball.

 Personal life

 Rubinstein has known Heydon Prowse since he was eight years old.
 They studied together at the University of Sussex.
-He is a Spurs fan.
+He is a Tottenham Hotspur fan and season ticket holder.